IKER-36/I-BASE-V1-FINAL/README.md

-# NEW BASE RELEASED HERE: https://github.com/IKER-36/i-Legacy
+# ❗NEW BASE RELEASED HERE: https://github.com/IKER-36/i-Legacy ❗

-# THIS SERVER IS DESCONTINUED NOW
+# ❗THIS SERVER IS DESCONTINUED NOW❗